soursopio/tunji-io-blog/blog/scaleable-design-system.md

 ---
-title: Crafting a scaleable CSS design system
+title: Well Crafting a scaleable CSS design system
 thumb: img/ui-thumb.png
 og: img/ui-1.png
 date: 2024-09-15
-credits: vlockn
+credits: sight media lab + tunji
 ---

 Design systems are key to managing code at scale, but creating one that’s flexible and maintainable takes work.
 A key to success is to break UI elements into reusable, abstracted components.
 When building a CSS design system, focus on these areas: